UWNETLAB/metaknowledge/documentation/index.md

 First you need to install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) before you can install metaknowledge.

 Once vagrant and virtualBox are installed, download [metaknowledge](https://github.com/networks-lab/metaknowledge/archive/master.zip).
-Unzip the file, if you do not have a tool to do this you can download [7-Zip](http://www.7-zip.org/) and use it.
+Unzip the file.
+If you are unable to, download [7-Zip](http://www.7-zip.org/) and use it.

 Open the directory metaknowledge then go to the vagrant subdirectory.
 If you are using windows double click on win\_run or if you are using a Macintosh double click on mac\_run, if you are using Linux use linux\_run.